MarkusSecundus/YoowzxCalc/README.md

 ### ***Literals and identifiers***
 Fore more flexibility, they are considered the same on the grammar level and their definition is very loose so as to enable e.g. implementing expressions on text strings etc. without need to modify the grammar.
-Their validation and distinction are left up to the user in later phases of expression evaluation (see [YCNumberOperator](#how-to-register-a-numberoperator)).
+Their validation and distinction is left up to the user in later phases of expression evaluation (see [YCNumberOperator](#how-to-register-a-numberoperator)).

 On AST level, they are represented by [YCLiteralExpression](https://github.com/MarkusSecundus/YoowzxCalc/blob/master/MarkusSecundus.YoowzxCalc.DSL.AST/PrimaryExpression/YCLiteralExpression.cs) nodes.